COVID-19 in Bulgaria: 747 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 747 New Cases in the Last 24 hours

-The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 747, it is clear from the new data published in the Unified Information Portal.
+The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 747, according to the data of the Unified Information Portal.

-5398 tests were done, which means that the share of positive results is 13.8 percent.
+6,495 tests were performed, which means that the share of positive results is 11.5 percent.

-To date, 823 people with a diagnosis of COVID-19 are in hospitals, of which 50 are in intensive care units.
-There are 102 new hospital admissions.
+To date, there are 703 people in hospitals with a diagnosis of COVID-19, of which 39 are in intensive care units.
+There are 113 new hospital admissions.

-In the last 24 hours, 1,068 doses of vaccines against COVID-19 have been administered, and a total of 4,525,027 doses have been administered since the start of the vaccination campaign.
+In the last 24 hours, 1,091 doses of the vaccines against COVID-19 have been administered, and a total of 4,527,960 doses have been administered since the start of the vaccination campaign.

-A total of 37,607 people in Bulgaria have lost the battle with the new coronavirus out of the 1,243,657 confirmed infections since the beginning of the pandemic.
+A total of 37,632 people in our country have lost the battle with the new coronavirus out of the confirmed 1,246,665 infected since the beginning of the pandemic.

 Follow Novinite.com on Twitter and Facebook